peregrinstanislav/task-managaer/README.md

 # task-manager

 Application for task management of dynamically changed task types.
+We assume that task will always have its "id", "name" and task "type" property, but values inside "fields" property can be dynamically changed accroding to users requirements.
 If there will be request for new task type, application can react to this just by editing form.json without any further programming.
 Technololgy used in this app:

 - UI